 Part I. EUREC4A-GreyZone

-The period of the main EUREC4A field campaign will be covered by several 5-day forecasts.
+The period of the main EUREC4A field campaign will be covered by several 3-day simulations.
 Model simulations will be performed with grid lengths of order O(5km), O(1km), and O(100m).
 Global models, limited area models, and large-eddy models in limited area model setups are invited to participate.
-The protocol will specify forecast initial times for 5-day forecasts, and definitions of domains for limited area model simulations.
+The protocol will specify 5 initialisation times for 3-day runs, and definitions of domains for limited area model simulations.
 Additional sensitivity experiments will be proposed in order to elucidate specific aspects of the grey zone issue.